 Tuesday, 11 July 2023

-July 10 - 11 a Cook’s tour of Athens through my eyes
+July 10 - 11 A Cook’s tour of Athens through my eyes

-After a few days of tripping around Athens and in particular doing the rounds of the Acropolis and then the museum, we were a bit ruined-out - and feeling a tad ruined ourselves actually!
-So I thought instead of boring you with yet more ancient ruins, which seem to spring out at you at every corner, that I’d give you a wee ‘Cooks Tour’, an impression of Athens through my eyes – with maybe just a couple of ruins, sorry!
+After a few days of tripping around Athens and in particular doing the rounds of the Acropolis and then the museum, we were a bit ruinsed-out - and feeling a tad ruined ourselves actually!
+So I thought instead of boring you with yet more ancient ruins, which seem to spring out at you at every corner, I’d give you a wee ‘Cooks Tour’, an impression of Athens through my eyes – with maybe just a couple of ruins, sorry!

-Hadrian's library - there's not much left of it
+Hadrian's Library - there's not much left of it

 One of a the few remaining columns from the Church of St Asomatos